NC3-LU/TACOS/README.md

 ![Contributors](https://img.shields.io/github/contributors/CASES-LU/CASESapp.svg?style=flat-square)
 ![Stars](https://img.shields.io/github/stars/CASES-LU/CASESapp.svg?style=flat-square)

-(The next to sections could be used for the descritpion of the app in the Android/Apple stores)
+(The next two sections could be used for the descritpion of the app in the Android/Apple stores)